Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ```

 **Wich of the following is used by Auto Loader to load data incrementally ?**
-	Spark Structrued Streaming
+&nbsp;&nbsp;&nbsp;&nbsp;Spark Structrued Streaming

 **Which of the following statements best describes Auto Loader ?**
-	Auto loader monitors a source location, in which files accumulate, to indentify and ingest only new arriving files with each command run.
+&nbsp;&nbsp;&nbsp;&nbsp;Auto loader monitors a source location, in which files accumulate, to indentify and ingest only new arriving files with each command run.
-	While the files that have already been ingested in previous runs are skipped.
+&nbsp;&nbsp;&nbsp;&nbsp;While the files that have already been ingested in previous runs are skipped.